tkw1536/ggman/README.md

 #### Optional Dependencies

 The compiled `ggman` binary does not depend on any external software.
-Nonetheless, having`git` in `$PATH` allows for more efficient operations in some cases.
+However having `git` in `$PATH` allows for more efficient operations in some cases.

+Furthermore, if you have a custom `.ssh/config` on your system, the `git`-less setup may not be fully supported.
+You should install a native `git` executable on your system.
 ### configuring `ggman`

 ggman is easy to configure.